It’s no secret I love writing. Throughout my career the thing I loved the most was communication, both written and verbal.

 My public writing is centred around my health journey, the mystery of it all, the onslaught of it all, the victories and the set backs.
 Mostly, I write in the hope my experiences might help others.

 Trying To Make Sense Of It All

 Writing helps me make sense of all the challenges my health issues throw at me, something both my Specialists and I are battling to do!

 During one of my many hospital admissions, one of my Specialists came into my room with a concerned look on his face and asked,

-I don’t know about the lovely lady part, but he was right, it doesn’t make sense that many, not just me, suffer from horrific chronic diseases.
+I don’t know about the lovely lady part, but he was right.
+It doesn’t make sense many, not just me, suffer from horrific chronic diseases.
 There is no rhyme or reason as to why one person has perfect health and another doesn’t.

 “For God makes His sun rise on the evil and on the good, and sends rain on the just and on the unjust.”

 So to think in terms of fair or unfair is not helpful.